JBStepan/Project-Scorpio/docs/Contributing.md

 }
 ```
 When writing in C# for Triside, make sure to follow these basics:
-- Do not ever use space or _'s.
+- Do not ever use spaces or _'s.
 - When you write a comment, `// Hello, im a comment`, make sure you put a space between `//` and the comment body.
 - Cast variables, no `var SomeVariable;` instead `int SomeVariable;`.
 - When making variables always make sure the first letter of the variable is a capitol and every subsequent word in variable, like this `int SomeVariable;`.